carlodev/SyntheticEddyMethod.jl/paper.md

 ```

+## Results
 This is an example of the spectra created using SyntheticEddyMethod with a tent function for different turbulence intensity.
 The spectra referers to the fluctutation in time in one speicific point.

 ![Spectra](images/docs/Spectra.png){ width=50% }

-It is reported the normalized divergence in a plane using the DFSEM.
+It is reported the normalized divergence in a plane using the divergence-free Synthetic Eddy Method.

 ![Divergence Free](images/docs/Div_free_plane.png){ width=50% }